 Seasoned kayakers can enjoy paddling down the Russian River with put ins just south of Hopland.
 There are various segments between Hopland and Asti that offer class I to III rapids depending on the season.

-UC Hopland Research and Extension Center this fall and winter for walks, talks and workshops
+UC Hopland Research and Extension Center for walks, talks and workshops

 Details and registration for all events at http://hrec.ucanr.edu

 Space on all events limited – register now to avoid disappointment